wlonk/arcadia/vingt-et-un.md

 a bargain with a being from the Otherworld.

 This probably uses suits or something?
 It's not blackjack at any rate.
-It's also likely driven more by tokens than cards.
+It's also likely driven more by cards than tokens.

 TODO